uprtcl/js-uprtcl/docs/guide/03-linking.md

 Nesting is very common in most web-applications, and also in file systems, where files and folders are stored inside of folders.

 While it is usually not considered a typical "linking action", at the architecture level, it usually is an actual link between two objects, starting in the parent and pointing to the child.

-\_Prtcl proposes to consider the space of data handled by web applications as a global file system where files (objects in this case) can be nested under each other by different authors and on different platforms.

 ## Nesting and local hierarchies